 There can be any number of emotional struggles that individuals face each day.
 For some people, however, such emotional ups and downs can be too much for them to cope with in a healthy way.
 When this is the case, the way in which emotional dysregulation is handled may be through behavioral outbursts.
 Individuals who respond in this manner could potentially be suffering from intermittent explosive disorder.
 Also known as IED, this mental health condition is characterized by repeated episodes of impulse, angry, aggressive, and, sometimes even violent, behaviors.
 Additionally, these people may lash out verbally.
 The behaviors associated with IED often result in the harm of others, the harm of animals, and/or the destruction of property.
 While the presence of this mental health condition can wreak havoc in a person’s life, there are treatment options available that can help individuals overcome their detrimental symptoms.
-At Harbor Oaks Hospital, we understand how disruptive IED can be in a person’s life, which is why we are pleased to offer superior treatment for those who wish to overcome the challenges brought on by this disorder.
-Our exceptional programming is geared towards identifying and treating symptoms of IED so those afflicted with such an illness can achieve the healed life they deserve.
+At Harbor Oaks Hospital, a leading hospital for IED treatment in New Baltimore, we understand how disruptive IED can be in a person’s life, which is why we are pleased to offer superior treatment for those who wish to overcome the challenges brought on by this disorder.
+Our exceptional treatment is geared towards identifying and treating symptoms of IED so those afflicted with such an illness can achieve the healed life they deserve.

 Helping a Loved One or Family Member Get Treatment